Tools for Students & Teachers

 - Constitution Day is observed nationally on September 17 every year.
-Courthouse celebrations are scheduled on or near this date in both Tacoma and Seattle, and the court invites several 4th or 5th grade classes to participate.
+Courthouse celebrations are scheduled on or near this date in both Tacoma and Seattle, and the court invites several 5th grade classes to participate.

 - Mock Trials are held in the courthouse by local students throughout the year.

 - Courthouse tours which include an overview of the history of the buildings, architecture, and artwork, are available by contacting email@example.com.

 The US Courts website contains an abundance of educational resources from basic court information about courts to social media and student speech rights.
 The 9th Circuit Courts & Community Committee site has pictures and resports from educational programs across the western United States.

 Designed to be completed in one 50 minute class period, this mock trial is appropriate for grades 6-12.
 This is an interesting case which challenges students to focus on objective information.

 iCivics is a web site providing games, information and teaching materials designed to increase students' civic knowledge and participation.
 It was created by former Supreme Court justice Sandra Day O'Conner after her retirement from the court.

 Inside the Federal Courts

 The Federal Judicial Center has created this overview of how federal courts are organized and the internal processes that take place every day.